unpaid-intern/StampMod/README.md

   If your image has colors that don’t neatly match the available chalk palette, dithering can help fill those gaps.
 It creates patterns or “noise” to transition between colors smoothly.
 There are many dithering methods (Atkinson, Floyd, Jarvis, etc.)—each one handles color transitions differently.
 Generally:
   - **Hybrid Dither** automatically switches between methods for mixed textures.
   - **Pattern Dither** creates a retro, pixel-art style.
-  - **Random Dither** adds noise for a more natural, hand-drawn look.

 Ultimately, you should **experiment** with different methods to find the style that best fits your image!